silverbulletmd/silverbullet/docs/API/navigator.md

 * `hashtagFilter`: read a `#tag` in the phrase as a tag filter.
 * `stripPrefix`: a leading character dropped before ranking, for rows named without a sigil people type.

+`filter = false` turns the phrase filter off entirely: the input is hidden, and printable keys do nothing.
+Everything else about the panel's keyboard contract is unchanged — the arrows, `Enter`, `Escape`, `Tab` and a view's own `keymap` all keep working.
+For views whose rows are short snippets and whose scoping happens elsewhere (a `dropdown`, `segments`).

 #### Path completion
 `filter.pathCompletion = true` adds two completion features: